svenbolte/wp-doodlez/README.md

 A cookie "wpdoodlez-hashofthevote" with the given nic name is stored on the local computer to notice that one has voted already - so you should opt-in cookies and place a note on your GDPR statement.

+If Using penguin-mod theme cookies will only be set after visitor allows comfort cookies (stated by hidecookiebannerx=2 cookie-setting).

-WPDoodlez can be password protected (with builtin wordpress logic) to prevent others seeing the content Archives, Post Content, Post-Thumbnail, Categories and Tags have been enabled to provide full integration like a normal post.
+WPDoodlez (posts or posts with wpd shortcode) can be password protected (with builtin wordpress logic) to prevent others seeing the content
+Archives, Post Content, Post-Thumbnail, Categories and Tags have been enabled to provide full integration like a normal post.

 Quiz game has a shortcode for random questions and a custom post type "question" for quiz.
 It can display a certificate to print and stores your ranking in a personal cookie. personal rankings are only stored in your browser, not the web server and only if you allow comfort cookies

-## Highlights
+## Highlights for WPDoodlez
 * WPDoodlez can handle classic polls and doodle like appointment planning
 * If custom fields are named vote1...vote10, a poll is created, just displaying the vote summaries if custom fields are dates e.g  name: 12.12.2020    value: ja<br>